nathan-smeal/cs7641/lessons/ml_p1_lesson_08_vc_dimension.md

 **Vapnik-Chervonenkis dimension** -- the largest set of inputs shattered by a class of learners.

-This is related with the smount of data needed for learning.
+This is related with the amount of data needed for learning.

 Quiz: interval training
 -----------------------